The process

 Uncontaminated Groundwater

-Every time precipitation falls on landfills, a thick slurry of liquid garbage like pea-soup is formed called leachate.
-This contaminated mixture can penetrate underground aquifers and add pollutants such as unsafe quantities of salts, heavy metals and volatile organic compounds, also other toxic or corrosive chemicals or substances found in household trash.
+Every time precipitation falls on landfills, it mixes with waste materials, forming a thick slurry known as leachate—a contaminated liquid resembling pea soup.
+This mixture can seep into underground aquifers, introducing pollutants like excessive salts, heavy metals, volatile organic compounds, and other toxic or corrosive chemicals found in household trash.
+The presence of leachate in groundwater can pose serious environmental and health risks.

 Our success isn’t dependent on landfill dumping.
 With the help of REVOLTECH INTERNATIONAL